499602D2/tg-launchbot/readme.md

 JSON: `data/config.json`: used to configure the bot by setting the Telegram bot API key, alongside with some other configuration information.

-You can specify your personal account's Telegram user ID in `config.json` in the form `owner: your_integer_user_id`.
+You can specify your personal account's Telegram user ID in `config.json` in the form `owner: 12345`.
 This disables the logging of commands sent by you.

 ## Privacy